AdobeDocs/analytics.en/help/components/cda/field-based-stitching.md

 * All prerequisites listed on the [overview page](overview.md).
 * Your implementation must set a prop or eVar that uniquely identifies an individual whenever possible, such as when a user logs in or opens an email.
 This requirement applies to all platforms, including mobile apps if used.
 Communicate the desired identifying variable to your Account Manager when provisioned for Field-based stitching.
-* For hits where the individual is not identified, instead of assigning a default value, you should leave the stitching eVar or prop empty.
+* For hits where the individual is not identified, instead of assigning a default value, you should leave the stitching eVar/prop empty.

 ## Limitations specific to field-based stitching